Lower Histamine Wine

 I’m super excited to tell you all about it!

-So, if you’re not tolerating many foods or supplements yet, I’d recommend waiting before you have any alcohol.
+So, I’d recommend waiting to try alcohol if you’re not tolerating many foods or supplements yet.

-If you can tolerate a little bit of alcohol, though, keep reading to learn more about lower histamine wine.
+If you can tolerate a little bit of alcohol, keep reading to learn more.

 I spent a few years trying to find some kind of wine I could tolerate.